Today we’re going to do something we’ve never done before.

 It’s always wise to research social networks before joining them as a business, just to make sure your audience uses them.
 Well, except Facebook.

-With nearly a quarter of the world on the platform, you can bet your demographic is among them.
-What’s more, Facebook’s pinpoint ading capabilities make it easy to reach almost any kind of user.
+With nearly a quarter of the world on the platform, you can bet your target demographic is among them.
+What’s more, Facebook’s pinpoint ad targeting capabilities make it easy to reach almost any kind of user.

 Whew.
 What a mouthful.

-It’s that specificity that makes Facebook advertising so appealing to Instapage’s pro and premium users — which is why they were 7x more likely to install the Facebook tracking pixel on their landing page.
+It’s that specificity that makes Facebook advertising so appealing to Instapage’s pro and premium users — which is why they were 7x more likely to install the Meta tracking pixel on their post-click landing page.

 An all-in-one pixel, it allows marketers to do things like track key performance indicators, automatically segment audiences, and even retarget Facebook users who have visited certain pages of your website.

-Join the best marketers by learning how to do all that and more with the Facebook Pixel.
+Join the best marketers by learning how to do all that and more with the Meta Pixel.